crowdsecurity/cs-wordpress-bouncer/readme.txt

 == Description ==

 The CrowdSec plugin proactively blocks requests coming from known attackers.
-It does so using CrowdSec Blocklists and applying remediation within WordPress.
+It does so by either directly using CrowdSec Blocklists Integration or by connecting to your CrowdSec Security Engine.
-Note: You can also connect your CrowdSec security engine directly in the plugin.

 = Key Features: =
 - **Instant CrowdSec Blocklist**: Quickly block known WordPress attackers in a few clicks.
 - **Detect and block** admin bruteforce attempts and scans of your WordPress Site.
+- Remediation metrics: Enabling you to see the efficiency of the protection.
 - (Console Users) Plug any of your existing Blocklist Integrations.
 - (CrowdSec Security Engine Users) Apply decisions and subscribed blocklist of your security engine within WordPress.